-With regard to the methodology, in the studied cases we have found that the terms containing either vectors z or $Y^{(2)}$, Eqs.
+With regard to the methodology, in the studied cases

+we have found that the terms containing either vectors \mathbf{z} or $\mathbf{Y}^{(2)}$, Eqs.
 (25) and (17), and which thus arise due to our inclusion of the second order terms in the expansion of the residuals with respect to the spectral parameter deviations, Eq.
-(18), tend to be subdominant and can probably be safely discarded, which would simplify the numerical implementation.
-On the other hand, neglecting the off-diagonal terms in the covariance matrices, C and E, Eqs.
-(41) and (40), is more consequential as it can potentially cause misestimation of the bias in the estimated parameters by as much as 100%.
+(18), tend to be subdominant and can probably be safely discarded, what would simplify the numerical implementation.
+On the other hand, neglecting the off-diagonal terms in the covariance matrices, \mathbf{C} and \mathbf{E} , Eqs.
+(41) and (40), is more consequential as it can potentially cause mis-estimation of the bias in the estimated parameters by as much as 100%.
 At the same time, this will not however lead to a spurious bias if such is absent in the cleaned CMB map.